anharrington/handsonpython/rstP/print1.rst

     print()

-to just advance to the next line.
+to only advance to the next line.